-When should you wash your hands?
+When should you Wash your Hands?

-There are times when it is important to ensure that you wash your hands.
-These times include before, during as well as after you work with food in addition to before and after you eat food, before and after you take care of a sick person, after going to the bathroom, after touching trash, after you touch an animal or animal waste and food, after you sneeze, cough or blow your nose, after diaper changes and before and after taking care of a wound or cut.
+Always wash before and after you come in contact with a sick person, when you finish in the bathroom, if you touch trash, after you touch an animal or animal waste and food, after you sneeze, cough or blow your nose, after diaper changes and before and after taking care of a wound or cut.

-How to wash your hands properly?
+How to Wash your Hands Properly?

-What if you don’t have running water available?
+What if you don’t have Running Water Available?

 While soap and water are the best ways to get rid of germs, there may be times when these things are not readily available.